 This gorgeous low-maintenance perennial is drought-resistant and can even tolerate less-than-ideal soils.
 It grows between 3 to 4 feet tall and does best under direct sunlight or part shade.
 Its roots are wide-spreading, and it blooms in the Spring.
-Be mindful of where you plant the Blue False Indigo, as it can take over your yard fairly quickly.
+Be mindful of where you plant Blue False Indigo, as it can take over your yard fairly quickly.

 If you’re looking to add shades or purple and yellow to your flower bed, then this is a perfect choice!
-Its blooms look soft and delicate, and their light green stems give them height and a showiness quality.
+Its blooms look soft and delicate, and their light green stems give them height and a showy quality.
 They’ll be one of the easiest plants in your garden to grow and care for.

 6. Blazing Star (Liatris spicata ‘Kobold’)